 Further maths is a fantastic qualification to further demonstrate to universities the true extent of your academic capabilities.
 An A-level in further maths, far from narrowing down your options can open many doors, as it clearly shows your ability to grasp abstract concepts and apply them to unfamiliar situations.
-We have a long history of success in Further Maths at QEGS, and our students thoroughly enjoy the course.
+We have a long history of success in Further Maths at QEGS, and our students thoroughly enjoy the course, as with A-level Maths, we offer a large amount of targeted support.

 AS Level A2 Level This extends the knowledge and skills studied This assumes prior coverage of A-Level Mathematics in A-Level Mathematics.
 The study areas are and goes deeper into Calculus.
 Differential Equations Algebra and Graphs, Roots of Quadratic of first and second order are studied in detail.
 Other Equations, Series, Calculus, Numerical Methods topics on the programme of study are polar coand Trigonometry.
 New topics introduced are ordinates, complex numbers, matrices, trigonometry Complex Numbers and Matrices, along with and vectors.
 There will be work on applied applied mathematics. mathematics alongside this.
+When taken as an AS, Further Maths can help An A-level in Further Maths ensures your place among gain favourable university offers. the academic elite.